ginow/react-codevolution/README.md

 - Doesn't catch error inside event handlers (because they don't happen during rendering)
 - Use try catch in event handler

+## Higher Order Components - HOC

+- A pattern where a function takes a component as an argument and returns a new component